erickrr-bd/libPyTelegram/README.md

 **NOTE:** The path depends on the Python version.

-# Issues
+# ⚠️ Possible Issues

-When using the latest version of PyCurl, the following error may be displayed:
+When using the latest version of PyCurl , in certain situations it's possible to get the following error:

 `ImportError: pycurl: libcurl link-time ssl backend (openssl) is different from compile-time ssl backend (none/other)`

-To solve it, the following commands must be executed (first uninstall PyCurl, if it's installed):
+To resolve this possible error, you must first uninstall PyCurl and define the following environment variable:

 `export PYCURL_SSL_LIBRARY=openssl`

+Once the above is done, it's required to reinstall PyCurl on the system:

 `pip3 install pycurl`